ANGRY parents fighting to send their children to the same school have branded the admission system ‘chaotic’.

 But Warwickshire County Council’s ruling Cabinet rejected a proposal put forward last September to give siblings greater priority within current admissions criteria while keeping existing priority areas for individual schools.

-And now parents, having already applied for the schools of their choice, are being told where their children have been allocated next September – and a number are unhappy at failing to secure a place at the school where they already have children.
+And now parents, having already applied for the schools of their choice, are being told where there children have been allocated next September – and a number are unhappy at failing to secure a place at the school where they already have children.

 Hayley said: “It is no surprise this situation has happened again.
 The real issue is a lack of school places in the right areas and a failure of the local authority to prioritise placing younger siblings at the same school together.